Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 Usage

-Okay, now lets play around with some prompts on both the base Llama 3 model and our YARA configuration.
+Let's play around with some prompts on both the base Llama 3 model and our YARA configuration.

-We'll start by selecting the base Llama model from the "Workspace" window, and give it an easy question.
+We'll start by selecting the base Llama model from the "Workspace" window and give it an easy question.

-What is an Large Language Model?
+What is a Large Language Model?

 As expected, the base Llama 3 model gives us reasonable output.